Work-based immigration and residence permits

 Immigration process and residence permit types

 The employee and their family members should complete the immigration process by themselves.
 The application process usually starts with submitting applications via Enter Finland.
+If your employee is applying for a work-based residence permit, you, as the employer, must fill in the work conditions in the residence permit application.
 After submitting the application, the employees and their family members must verify their identity in person at a Finnish Mission, Application Centre or one of A Finnish Immigration Service (Migri) service point, if they are already in Finland.

 TIP: You can check the processing times for the applications on the Finnish Immigration Services’ (Migri) website.

-Please note you must use the Enter Finland e-service to use Migri’s fast track service and it is recommend that your account to be created at the very early stage of the application process.
+Please note that you must use the Enter Finland e-service to use Migri’s fast track service.
+It is recommended that your Enter Finland account is created at the earliest stage of the application process.